hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/recon report.md

   - Increased activity of **Su-24 aircraft**, suggesting potential for upcoming strike missions.
 - **Operational Plan:**
   - **SEAD** missions targeting any air defense systems covering the base.
-  - **ISR** to assess aircraft readiness and ground support equipment availability.
   - Coordinate with ground forces for a possible **strike** mission if required.

 *(Insert Satellite Image Here)*